Jenner’s False Cowry Shell

 Jenner’s False Cowry, Jenneria pustulata, Mollusk and Shell.
 Underwater photographs taken in Zihuatanejo Bay, Guerrero, January 2019.
 Photographs and identification courtesy of Ron Woheau, Zihuatanejo.

-Jenner’s False Cowry resides among hard corals and with holes in the reef during daylight hours.
-They are found from the intertidal zone to depths up to 40 m (130 feet).
-They emerge at night to feed on coral polyps.
-They are found throughout the Sea of Cortez and south to Peru.
+Habitat and Distribution: Jenner’s False Cowries reside among hard corals and in holes in the reef and are found from the intertidal zone to depths up to 40 m (130 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the west coast of the Baja Peninsula.